ACHIEVE HIGH-INTEGRITY

 - Whether or not one group is more dominant than others.

-• Insect diversity reflects the richness and abundance of different species coexisting within the habitat.
+• Insect diversity reflects the richness and evenness of the different insect populations coexisting within a habitat.

-A diverse ecosystem is often more resilient to environmental changes, as different species may have varied responses to disturbances.
-The presence of diverse species also contributes to ecological stability and balance, as each species plays a unique role in the ecosystem's functioning.
+A diverse ecosystem is often more resilient to environmental changes, as different insect populations may have varied responses to disturbances.
+The presence of diverse populations also contributes to ecological stability and balance, as each species plays a unique role in the ecosystem's functioning.

 Therefore, the level of diversity can influence the availability of resources, interactions among species, and overall ecosystem health, which, in turn, impacts the survival of other organisms within the ecosystem.